 Key Features of GCC VAT:

-- The VAT will apply to goods and services at a standard rate of 5%
+- The VAT will apply to goods and services at a standard rate of 5% in GCC member states.

 - VAT registration is mandatory for businesses or individuals with supplies exceeding SAR 375,000 in a 12 month period.